RecursiveTriangle/Google-Project/README.md

 # Google-Project
-A clone of google's homepage
+A clone of Google's homepage